Mukhalinga: Four/Five-faced Mukhalinga

 In Nepal, the four aspects have similar faces.
 They wear similar crowns and hairstyles and have Shiva's third eye.
 Mahadeva may have a moustache and has matted hair piled up on his head.
 Nandi bears on the forehead the sectarian mark (tilaka) of the Shaivas (worshippers of Shiva) and floral earrings.
 The face of Uma also bears the Shaiva mark and depicts Shiva as Ardhanarishvara, the composite androgynous form of Shiva and Parvati.
 The right half is the male Shiva with a moustache, while the left half is the female Parvati; the eyes, the lips, the earrings (a serpent and floral earring) as well as the sides of the crown may differ in the halves.
 Bhairava, the terrible form of Shiva, is generally depicted angry; however may have a gentler expression.
 He wears serpent-earrings or asymmetrical earrings and has curled hair.
 All of them are depicted with two hands, carrying an akshamala (rosary) in the right and a water pot in the left.
 The rosary-bearing hand is held in abhayamudra, gesture of assurance.
 The rosary signifies Death or Time, while the water-pot stands for its antithesis, amrita, the elixir of life.
-The hands indicates that Shiva will lead his devotees to moksha, emancipation.
+The hands indicate that Shiva will lead his devotees to moksha, emancipation.

 Eight faced shivalinga is located at Mandsaur (Madhya Pradesh) along the banks of River Shivana locally known as "Ashtamukhi Pashupatinath" which is claimed to be unique in terms of its sculpture.
 The eight faces carved on the lingam exhibit eight moods / facial expressions facing the four directions, two each in one direction placed one above the other.